MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Consistent with our commitment to operate our business in an ethical manner and in compliance with all applicable laws and regulations, we are committed to improving our practices to combat slavery and human trafficking in our supply chain.
 While we have already taken positive steps to comply with these principles, we will continue to work with our suppliers and Elliott’s own people to ensure that slavery and human trafficking do not take place within our supply chain.

 Elliott is a provider of relocatable accommodation including portable cabins, modular buildings, permanent buildings, secure storage, portable toilets, temporary fencing and related products and services in the UK.
-We are a part of the Algeco group (Group), and our ultimate parent company is Algeco...
-Algeco has its head office in the UK.
-The Group has over 4,000 employees worldwide and operates in 25 countries across four continents.
-Further details about the Group and its operations can be found at Algeco.com
+We are a part of the Algeco Group, and our ultimate parent company is Algeco Holding S.à r.l..
+Algeco Group has its head office in London.
+The Group has over 3,000 employees worldwide and operates in 23 countries worldwide.
+Further details about Algeco Group and its operations can be found at www.algeco.com.

 Elliott provides buildings for hire, modular buildings for sale and rent, and off-site permanent buildings for sale throughout the UK for temporary, semi-permanent and permanent use across a wide range of sectors.
 Elliott has its head office in Peterborough and operates its business from a network of branches throughout England, Scotland and Wales.